RaspberryTyler/personal-blog/README.md

 ## More information

 The read me that explains how the rails app works is in the Rails folder.
 This dockerization is a work in progress.

+## Todo

+My todo list for tomorrow:

+- Figure out if that hosts thing I added to the config was actually necessary
+- Try to get variable interpolation to work in caddyfile url
+- Maybe use non-root user in Rails dockerfile
+- Create an `.env.example` file
+- Figure out what to do with rbenv files and vars

+- Move blogs from current site to this Docker branch

+- Create repos on Docker Hub
+- Configure Ansible setup script
+- Configure Terraform setup script